networkPatel/CPS106-Assingments/README.md

 # CPS106-Assingments
-CPS106 Introduction to Multimedia Computation Assingments
+CPS106 Introduction to Multimedia Computation Assingments and Labs